Renfrewshire South (Scottish Parliament constituency)

 Renfrewshire South is a constituency of the Scottish Parliament covering parts of the council areas of Renfrewshire and East Renfrewshire.
 It elects one Member of the Scottish Parliament (MSP) by the first past the post method of election.
 It forms one of ten constituencies in the West Scotland electoral region, which also elects seven additional members to produce a form of proportional representation for the region as a whole.

 The constituency was created for the 2011 Scottish Parliament election from parts of the former constituencies of West Renfrewshire, Paisley South and Paisley North constituencies.
-It also contains some areas of East Renfrewshire that were formerly part of the Eastwood constituency.
+It also contains some areas of East Renfrewshire that were originally part of the Eastwood constituency.
 The seat has been held by Tom Arthur of the Scottish National Party since the 2016 Scottish Parliament election.

+It will be abolished for the 2026 Scottish Parliament election and replaced by the new Renfrewshire West and Levern Valley constituency.

 Electoral region

-The other nine constituencies of the West Scotland region are Clydebank and Milngavie, Cunninghame North, Cunninghame South, Dumbarton, Eastwood, Greenock and Inverclyde, Paisley, Renfrewshire North and West and Strathkelvin and Bearsden.
+The other nine constituencies of the West Scotland region are: Clydebank and Milngavie, Cunninghame North, Cunninghame South, Dumbarton, Eastwood, Greenock and Inverclyde, Paisley, Renfrewshire North and West and Strathkelvin and Bearsden.

 The region covers part of the Argyll and Bute council area, the East Dunbartonshire council area, the East Renfrewshire council area, the Inverclyde council area, North Ayrshire council area, the Renfrewshire council area and the West Dunbartonshire council area.